 Mathematically, the BC calculation is the sectional density of the bullet divided by the form factor.
 This definition emerges from the physics of ballistics and is used in mathematical analysis of bullet trajectories.

-The science of Ballistics goes back many years because from the invention of firearms man needed to know how the projectile would travel for it to be effective.
-Continue reading A brief history of Ballistic Coefficients
+The science of Ballistics goes back many years.
+From the invention of firearms man needed to know how the projectile would travel.

 Why not use a smooth bore?
 It would certainly simplify things for the barrel manufacturer and lower costs for everyone.